-Organised by ship types, the number of marine casualties and incidents have the same distribution over the period from 2014 to 2022.
-Comparing with 2021, in 2022 there was a reduction in the total number of marine casualties and incidents, this reduction came from cargo ships, fishing vessels and other ships, but there was an increase in the number of marine casualties and incidents involving passenger ships and service ships.
+Organised by ship types, the number of marine casualties and incidents have the same distribution over the period from 2014 to 2023.
+Comparing with 2022, in 2023 there was an increase in the total number of marine casualties and incidents, this increase came from all ship types excepting cargo ships.
+The most important increase in the number of accidents and incidents was in passenger and service ships, with a growing trend since 2020.

-Notifying entities are categorized as follows: shore authority, company, ship, classification society, public and other.
-More than one entity can notify a single marine casualty or incident but only one entity is reported in EMCIP as a notifying entity.
+Notifying entities categories are the following ones: shore authority, company, ship, classification society, public and other.
+More than one entity can notify a single marine casualty or incident but only one entity is reported in EMCIP as notifying entity.